exoosh/llvm-issue-145299/README.md

-#  Trying to reproduce llvm/llvm-project#145299
+#  Repro for llvm/llvm-project#145299

 This code tries to mimic what I have been observing when building a DSO that links libc++ statically but also gets instrumented with ASan and UBSan.
 ASan alone doesn't trigger the issue and the call stack suggests that UBSan is directly involved.

-* There is a trivial program calling `dlopen(..., RTLD_NOW)`
-* There is a DSO that statically links libc++ and is instrumented for ASan and UBSan (which both are dynamically linked)
+Boiled down, it suffices if we create a program that statically links libc++ but gets instrumented with UBSan, where the (apt.llm.org-provided) build of the xSan runtime DSO uses libstdc++ to invoke `dynamic_cast`.

 The issue _seems_ that UBSan dynamically links libstdc++ and calls `dynamic_cast` from libstdc++ on an object that originated from libc++.

-Unfortunately this example doesn't currently successfully reproduce the issue seen in our real-world code.

 ## Building